 -- Committee for Medical Education Governance (C-MEG) Terms of Reference

-Comments are welcome throughout the Project Renaissance planning exercise via various channels, including but not limited to Faculty Council meetings and online here.
+Comments are welcome throughout the Project Renaissance planning exercise via various channels, including Faculty Council meetings and online here.